Isaiah McKenzie: 'I have a job to do on Thursday night for my sister'

 “I was like, ‘Don’t worry about it!
 You’ll find out tomorrow,’ ” McKenzie said.

-“Obviously, nobody believes Isaiah McKenzie till it happens, you know?” he said.
+“Obviously, nobody believes Isaiah McKenzie 'til it happens, you know?” he said.

 McKenzie didn’t get to hear about the full reaction to the reveal until well after the game.
 Eventually, he would see the videos of them all watching him on screen.